spine-tools/Spine-Toolbox/README.md

 ## Installation

-We provide three options for installing Spine toolbox:
+We provide three options for installing Spine Toolbox:
-(i) from the [Python Package Index (PyPI)](https://pypi.org/project/spinetoolbox/), (ii) from stand-alone installation packages, and (iii) directly from sources.
+(i) from the [Python Package Index (PyPI)](https://pypi.org/project/spinetoolbox/), (ii) using stand-alone installation packages, and (iii) directly from sources.

 ### Installation from PyPI (recommended)